derekshirk/personal-site-2020/posts/less-rigid-design-systems.md

   - "2020"
 ---

-A Cloud Four blog post where I share a few ideas on how to prevent your design systems from stifling creativity and instead, encourage more situational judgment.
+A Cloud Four blog post where I share a few ideas on how to encourage more situational judgment in your design systems.